 The cruise port is right in downtown Kralendijk.
 When you disembark, turn left and breeze past the gauntlet of excursion providers toward downtown.
 You can spend a few hours having lunch, visiting the craft market on the square and hitting the shops.
 But the downtown area is small and it won’t keep you busy all day.

 Once finished with downtown, you have a few options.
 You can take a 10 minute walk south to the Divi Resort.
-They charge cruise passengers a $15 day fee which gives you access to the property.
-However, the fee does not include use of the guest pool.
+They charge cruise passengers a ~$10 day fee which gives you access to the property.
+However, the fee does not include use of the timeshare guest pool.
 But you can access the palapas, waterfront and restaurants.
 And you can also use the activity center.
 But if you want to rent equipment, it will cost extra.
-If you would like access to a sandy beach, catch a 10 minute cab ride north to Eden Beach or Coco Beach.
-They are right next to each other and both have a beach, bar and loungers.
-Eden Beach also has a restaurant.

 Right at the edge of the Salt Ponds, you’ll find Salt Pier.
 This is a working dock for loading the salt.
 But it’s also a fantastic place to snorkel.
 The pilings create a vertical column which brings the fish right up to the surface of the water.